neilrathi/neilrathi.github.io/index.md

 you can find some form of a CV [here](./assets/vitae.pdf) if you're into that.

-outside of research, i do a lot, but i assume that's not why you're here. ask me about my spotify stats! or anything in general i really do just like talking.

-you also might just be here for my [notes](./notes.html).
+outside of research, i like music, the california coast, and [music about the california coast](https://open.spotify.com/track/27ytYULTu6QSZBhGaOKq9i?si=8180e48578264a2a). you also might just be here for my [notes](./notes.html).

 ### some publications